StephaneBereux/Cancer-survival-challenge/README.md

 Breast cancer is one of the most common cancers and the second leading cause of cancer death among women.

-The Cancer Survability Challenge aim to propose a data challenge about one of the leads to tackle this subject : predict the survivability of a patient depending on its genome.
+The Cancer Survability Challenge aim to propose a data challenge about one of the leads to tackle this subject : predict the survivability of a patient depending on its transcriptome.

 ## Getting started